sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 you to about 120kbps (yes, kilobits) with the $40 plan.
 You can get more with the $60 plan, but it's not much better in San Francisco because of the limitations of their network, and they might throttle you anyway.
-If you choose these guys, you might have to chagne your phone's APN settings to get data.
+If you choose these guys, you might have to change your phone's APN settings to get data.
 Look at the instructions on their website.

-The reason you don't need to pay extra for long distance to Canada is you can use Google Voice for this.
-Normally to use Google Voice to call Canada for free, you dial a number and then type in the number you want to call and they connect you.
-This is not necessary if you have an Android phone.
-Get the app and it will do this for you transparently, so you can just call Canada for free and it will use Google Voice.
-It's really, really nice.
-Note that you need to have an internet connection to take advantage of the automated Google Voice proxying.

 In the past some groups were able to get a reduced rate by getting a family plan.